hr1juldey/IndiByte/media/tts/scene_04_vo_01.md

-Let's put this in ECONOMIC TERMS.
-TOOR DAL costs approximately THIRTY rupees per kg while CHICKEN costs TWO FIFTY per kg.
+Let's talk numbers for a second.
+Toor dal costs approximately thirty rupees per kg, while chicken costs two-fifty per kg.
+And salmon?
+Even more expensive.
-SALMON?
-Even MORE EXPENSIVE.

-When DIETARY RECOMMENDATIONS consistently favor EXPENSIVE alternatives... they inadvertently make HEALTHY EATING a LUXURY available only to the WEALTHY.
+When dietary recommendations consistently favor expensive alternatives, they inadvertently make healthy eating a luxury available only to the wealthy.

-This creates a SYSTEM where GOOD NUTRITION becomes a PRIVILEGE rather than a RIGHT.
+This creates a system where good nutrition becomes a privilege rather than a right.